-14 Fuentes-Espoz(4)

-(1) University of Tuebingen, Department of Geosciences; Wilhelmstrasse 56,

-16 72074 Tuebingen, Germany (Manuel.Schmid@Uni-Tuebingen.de, Todd.Ehlers@Uni-Tuebingen.de)

-17 (2) Senckenberg Biodiversity and Climate Research Center (BiK-F), Senckenberganlage 25,

-18 60325 Frankfurt/Main, Germany (Christian.Werner@Senckenberg.de)

-19 (3) Department of Physical Geography, Geosciences, Goethe-University, Frankfurt,

-20 -Altenhoeferallee 1, 60438 Frankfurt/Main, Germany (Thomas.Hickler@Senckenberg.de)

-(4) University of Chile, Department of Silviculture and Nature Conservation, Av.
-Santa Rosa 11315, La Pintana, Santiago RM, Chile (jufuente@uchile.cl)

-24 Corresponding author: (Todd.Ehlers@Uni-Tuebingen.de)
+- Manuel Schmid (1), Todd A. Ehlers^{(1)}, Christian Werner.(2), Thomas Hickler(2)(3), Juan-Pablo Fuentes-Espoz(4) - (1) University of Tuebingen, Department of Geosciences; Wilhelmstrasse 56, 72074 Tuebingen, Germany (Manuel.Schmid@Uni-Tuebingen.de, Todd.Ehlers@Uni-Tuebingen.de) - 9 (2) Senckenberg Biodiversity and Climate Research Center (BiK-F), Senckenberganlage 25, 60325 Frankfurt/Main, 10 Germany (Christian.Werner@Senckenberg.de) - (3) Department of Physical Geography, Geosciences, Goethe-University, Frankfurt, Altenhoeferallee 1, 60438 Frankfurt/Main, Germany (Thomas.Hickler@Senckenberg.de) - (4) University of Chile, Department of Silviculture and Nature Conservation, Av.
+Santa Rosa 11315, La Pintana, Santiago RM, Chile (jufuente@uchile.cl) - 16 Corresponding author: (Todd.Ehlers@Uni-Tuebingen.de)

-13 Manuel Schmid (1), Todd A. Ehlers^{(1)}, Christian Werner.(2), Thomas Hickler(2)(3), Juan-Pablo

-Abstract We present a numerical modeling investigation into the interactions between transient climate and vegetation 26 cover with hillslope and detachment limited fluvial processes.
-Model simulations were designed to investigate emergent 27 28 behaviour in the effects of climate change and associated changes in surface vegetation cover on topographic basin metrics 29 such as: slope, relief and channel steepness.
-Model simulations were designed to investigate topographic patterns and 30 behavior resulting from changing climate and associated changes in surface vegetation cover.
-The Landlab surface process 31 model was modified to evaluate the effects of temporal variations in vegetation cover on hillslope diffusion and fluvial 32 erosion.
-A suite of simulations were conducted to represent present day climatic conditions and satellite derived 33 vegetation cover at the four EarthShape study areas as well hypothetical changes over millennial to million year timescales 34 A suite of simulations were conducted to represent present day climatic conditions and satellite derived vegetation cover 35 at four different research areas in the Chilean Coastal Cordillera.
-These simulations included steady-state simulations as well as transient simulations with forcings in either climate or vegetation cover over millennial to million--year timescales.
-36 37 These simulations included T two different transient variations in climate and vegetation cover includinge a step change in climate or vegetation, as well as 100 kyr oscillations over 5 Myr.
-We conducted eight different step-change simulations 38 39 for positive and negative perturbations in either vegetation cover or climate and six simulations with oscillating transient 40 forcings for either vegetation cover or{τ} climate, and oscillations in both vegetation cover and climate.
-Results indicate 41 that the coupled influence of surface vegetation cover and mean annual precipitation shifts basin landforms towards a 42 new steady state, with the magnitude of change highly sensitive to the initial vegetation and climate conditions of the 43 basin.
-Dry, non-vegetated basins show higher magnitudes of adjustment than basins that are situated in wetter conditions with higher vegetation cover.
-For coupled conditions when surface vegetation cover and mean annual precipitation change 44 45 simultaneously, the landscape response tends to be weaker.
-When vegetation cover and mean annual precipitation change independently from each other, higher magnitude shifts in topographic metrics are predicted.
-Changes in vegetation cover 46 47 show a higher impact on topography for low initial surface cover values whereas for areas with high initial surface cover, 48 the effect of changes in precipitation dominate the formation of landscapes.
-This study demonstrates a sensitivity of 49 catchment characteristics to different transient forcings in vegetation cover and mean annual precipitation, with a crucial 50 role for initial vegetation and climate conditions.
+18 Abstract We present a numerical modeling investigation into the interactions between transient climate and vegetation 19 cover with hillslope and detachment limited fluvial processes.
+Model simulations were designed to investigate 20 topographic patterns and behavior resulting from changing climate and associated changes in surface vegetation cover.
+21 The Landlab surface process model was modified to evaluate the effects of temporal variations in vegetation cover on 22 hillslope diffusion and fluvial erosion.
+A suite of simulations were conducted to represent present day climatic conditions 23 and satellite derived vegetation cover at four different research areas in the Chilean Coastal Cordillera.
+These simulations 24 included steady-state simulations as well as transient simulations with forcings in either climate or vegetation cover over millennial to million-year timescales.
+These simulations included two different transient variations in climate and 25 26 vegetation cover including a step change in climate or vegetation, as well as 100 kyr oscillations over 5 Myr.
+We 27 conducted eight different step-change simulations for positive and negative perturbations in either vegetation cover or 28 climate and six simulations with oscillating transient forcings for either vegetation cover or climate, and oscillations in 29 both vegetation cover and climate.
+Results indicate that the coupled influence of surface vegetation cover and mean 30 annual precipitation shifts basin landforms towards a new steady state, with the magnitude of change highly sensitive to 31 the initial vegetation and climate conditions of the basin.
+Dry, non-vegetated basins show higher magnitudes of adjustment 32 than basins that are situated in wetter conditions with higher vegetation cover.
+For coupled conditions when surface 33 vegetation cover and mean annual precipitation change simultaneously, the landscape response tends to be weaker.
+When vegetation cover and mean annual precipitation change independently from each other, higher magnitude shifts in 34 35 topographic metrics are predicted.
+Changes in vegetation cover show a higher impact on topography for low initial surface 36 cover values whereas for areas with high initial surface cover, the effect of changes in precipitation dominate the formation 37 of landscapes.
+This study demonstrates a sensitivity of catchment characteristics to different transient forcings in vegetation cover and mean annual precipitation, with a crucial role for initial vegetation and climate conditions.
+38

-52 1.
+40 1.
 Introduction